DLPocaterra/Stock_Analysis/README.md

 ![Plot](/img/3.png)

 # Disclaimer
-This is for educational purposed only.
+This is for educational purposes only.
 It is not intended as financial advice, investment advice, or anything of the like.
-Always seek advice from a financial advisor or other qualified financial professional with questions you may have regarding financial decisions.
+Always seek advice from a financial advisor or other qualified financial professionals with questions you may have regarding financial decisions.